NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slot.md

 ### Unique

 This determines whether or not the same property can be added multiple times to a slot, or to the character as a whole.
 It defaults to "Each property inside this slot should be unique", which prevents the same property from being added to the slot multiple times.
-It can also be set to "Properties in this slot should be unique accross the whole character", which prevents the same property from filling any slot again across the entire character.
+It can also be set to "Properties in this slot should be unique across the whole character", which prevents the same property from filling any slot again across the entire character.

+{% hint style="info" %} This field defaults to "Each property inside this slot should be unique", but this field can be set to empty by using the X button on the right side of the field. {% endhint %}

 {% hint style="info" %} Note that this means a given library node cannot be used multiple times.
 An exact copy of said node however, could be used after the original has been added. {% endhint %}